-Article Existing Rule Proposed Changes Proposed Rule 3(5) 3(5) Following the appointment of an arbitral tribunal in an arbitration brought by an investor against a State under the terms of a treaty, the tribunal shall forthwith dispatch a copy of the notice of arbitration and communicate the composition of the tribunal to the UNCITRAL secretariat, which shall post this information on its website without delay.
-3(5) Following the appointment of an arbitral tribunal in an arbitration brought by an investor against a State under the terms of a treaty, the tribunal shall forthwith dispatch a copy of the notice of arbitration and communicate the composition of the tribunal to the UNCITRAL secretariat, which shall post this information on its website without delay.
-15(3) 15(3) All documents or information supplied to the arbitral tribunal by one party shall at the same time be communicated by that party to the other party.
+Article Existing Rule Proposed Changes Proposed Rule 3(5) 3(5) Following the appointment of an arbitral tribunal in a dispute involving a State as a party, the president of the tribunal shall forthwith dispatch a copy of the notice of arbitration and the agreement on the composition of the tribunal to the UNCITRAL secretariat, which shall post it on the UNCITRAL website without delay.
+3(5) Following the appointment of an arbitral tribunal in a dispute involving a State as a party, the president of the tribunal shall forthwith dispatch a copy of the notice of arbitration and the agreement on the composition of the tribunal to the UNCITRAL secretariat, which shall post it on the UNCITRAL website without delay.
+15(3) 15(4) 15(3) All documents or information supplied to the arbitral tribunal by one party shall at the same time be communicated by that party to the other party.
 15(3) All documents or information supplied to the arbitral tribunal by one party shall at the same time be communicated by that party to the other party.
-In an arbitration brought by an investor against a State under the terms of a treaty, the tribunal shall forthwith dispatch a copy of all pleadings received by the tribunal to the UNCITRAL secretariat, subject to redaction of confidential business information and information which is privileged or otherwise protected from disclosure under a party's domestic law.
-The UNCITRAL secretariat shall post all such documents on its website without delay.
+In disputes involving a State as a party, the secretary of the tribunal shall forthwith dispatch to the UNCITRAL secretariat in electronic form a copy of all documents received or issued by the tribunal, subject to redaction of confidential business information and information which is privileged or otherwise protected from disclosure under a party's domestic law.
+The UNCITRAL secretariat shall post all such documents on the UNCITRAL website without delay.
 15(3) All documents or information supplied to the arbitral tribunal by one party shall at the same time be communicated by that party to the other party.
-In an arbitration brought by an investor against a State under the terms of a treaty, the tribunal shall forthwith dispatch a copy of all pleadings received by the tribunal to the UNCITRAL secretariat, subject to redaction of confidential business information and information which is privileged or otherwise protected from disclosure under a party's domestic law.
-The UNCITRAL secretariat shall post all such documents on its website without delay.
-15(4) 15(4) In an arbitration brought by an investor against a State under the terms of a treaty, the arbitral tribunal may allow a person or entity that is not a party to the dispute (in this Rule called the "non-disputing party") to file a written submission with the tribunal.
-In determining whether to allow such a filing, the tribunal shall consider, among other things, the extent to which: 15(4) In an arbitration brought by an investor against a State under the terms of a treaty, the arbitral tribunal may allow a person or entity that is not a party to the dispute (in this Rule called the "non-disputing party") to file a written submission with the tribunal.
-In determining whether to allow such a filing, the tribunal shall consider, among other things, the extent to which:
+In disputes involving a State as a party, the secretary of the tribunal shall forthwith dispatch to the UNCITRAL secretariat in electronic form a copy of all documents received or issued by the tribunal, subject to redaction of confidential business information and information which is privileged or otherwise protected from disclosure under a party's domestic law.
+The UNCITRAL secretariat shall post all such documents on the UNCITRAL website without delay.
+15(4) In disputes involving a State as a party, the tribunal may allow a person or entity that is not a party to the dispute (in this Rule called the "non-disputing party") to file a written submission with the tribunal regarding a matter within the scope of the dispute.
+In determining whether to allow such a filing, the tribunal shall consider, among other things, the extent to which: 15(4) In disputes involving a State as a party, the tribunal may allow a person or entity that is not a party to the dispute (in this Rule called the "non-disputing party") to file a written submission with the tribunal regarding a matter within the scope of the dispute.
+In determining whether to allow such a filing, the tribunal shall consider, among other things, the extent to which: (a) the non-disputing party